-COURSE-VI: COMPUTER APPLICATIONS AND BIOSTATISTICS
+SERBT - 1.6: COMPUTER APPLICATIONS AND BIOSTATISTICS

-- 1. Acquire basic knowledge on components, software's and uses of computer. - 2.
-Gain knowledge on statistical tools and its application in data analysis. - 3.
-Acquainted with analysis and interpretation of biological data.
+- 1. Acquire knowledge on the computer and its use in support of their studies. - 2.
+Gain knowledge on statistical tools and its application. - 3.
+Gain knowledge on analysis and interpretation of biological data.

 - 1. Presentation through power point slides, display of charts, etc. - 2.
-Hands on training for the use of computers and internet access. - 3.
+Hands on training using computers. - 3.
 Hands on training in collection, tabulation and analysis of data